Khookha McQueer: Activism

 In collaboration with Damj and Avocats Sans Frontières organisations, Khookha participated in the creation of the first terminology guide on gender adapted to the Tunisian context.
 It gathers a large number of terms related to sexual orientation, identity and behavior, in the Tunisian dialect and in standard Arabic, including the different interpretations of each word in the local culture and context.

-Moreover, the activist wants to change the binary and patriarchal culture at the level of the language within the Tunisian community and the Arabic-speaking one in general, by proposing a sort of an alternative inclusive language that includes both of the female and masculine forms, and which she uses in all of their academic publications or on their social media through their columns and feminist narratives.
+Moreover, the activist wants to change the binary and patriarchal culture at the level of the language within the Tunisian community and the Arabic-speaking one in general, by proposing a sort of an alternative inclusive language that includes both of the female and masculine forms, and which they use in all of their academic publications or on their social media through their columns and feminist narratives.
 They're known for their publications on the Arabic platform Jeem.

 For three years, Khookha was a member of a couple of LGBT+ organisations, like Mawjoudin, as a consultant for the trans members, before resigning.
 According to them, they were unable to stay with the rest of the community because of their political views that are seen as a bit avant-gardist.

 In December 2019, Khookha used art to fight for LGBTQ+ rights.